 Dive In Style: Snorkel, Dive, Unwind ( 2nd Edition) by Tim Simond

-Tim Simond takes us on a tour of the best and most luxurious diving on the most spectacular dive sites, from Costa Rica to Mozambique, Florida to Fiji and to six new upscale locations in this the second edition, twenty six in all, including 4 eye-opening dive boats.
+Tim Simond takes us on a tour of the best and most luxurious diving on the most spectacular dive sites, from Costa Rica to Mozambique, Florida to Fiji and to six new upscale locations in this the second edition, twenty-six in all, including 4 eye-opening dive boats.
 There are some 200 thrilling new photographs, 758 total.

 Dive Atlas Of The World: An Illustrated Reference to the Best Sites by Jack Jackson (contributing editor)

-This is a global guide to the world’s top dive sites written by a team of experienced dive authors based on first hand experience.
+This is a global guide to the world’s top dive sites written by a team of experienced dive authors based on first-hand experience.
 It starts with a general overview of diving related features and conditions for each area and becomes more specific with individual dive site description and detail.
-It is well equipped with maps, travel info, climate, best time to go, contacts, dive operators, emergency facilities, hyperbaric chambers, etc. In addition, the book features superb underwater photography showing famous wrecks, a wide range of marine habitats and a huge diversity of species ranging from whale sharks to coral.
+It is well equipped with maps, travel info, climate, the best time to go, contacts, dive operators, emergency facilities, hyperbaric chambers, etc. In addition, the book features superb underwater photography showing famous wrecks, a wide range of marine habitats and a huge diversity of species ranging from whale sharks to coral.
 Conservation issues are addressed and the latest concerns and advice are included.

 I hope you found this post on diving books interesting and helpful.
 If you have any questions or ideas, please feel free to share in the comments section.
 I’d love to know what you think.
 If there is no comments section directly below, click here: >>comments<<